 When taking a trip to the gun range to get some target practice in with your favorite firearms, it can be easy to think you don’t need to bring your own shooting range gear.
+This is especially true for those just learning how to shoot.
 All the gear you need will be there and available to rent, right?

 While this may be true for some indoor ranges, it’s unlikely an outdoor range will have the necessary gear available.
 The same is true for actual gun clubs.

 This is just one of the reasons why it’s best to pack your own range bag before making a trip there.
 There are plenty more as well that this article is going to discuss.
 Not only that, but we’ll recommend what specific items you should pack in the way of safety, actual shooting gear, and firearm maintenance.